VCGI/documentation/README.md

 # Documentation
-This is a repository for VCGI's documentation.
+This is a repository for VCGI's public documentation.
 It serves to offer modern, accessible, versioned documents in a web-first format.

-# Content Naming Convention
-Forthcoming May 2024.